 Sql>SELECT * FROM v$pwfile_users;

-The query above will return four columns for each user in the passwordfile.
-The column names are USERNAME, SYSDBA, SYSOPER and SYSASM.
+The query above will return four columns for each user in the password file.
+The column names are USERNAME, SYSDBA, SYSOPER, and SYSASM.

-On a running system, the DBA will be the only privileged person who can shut down and start up the database.
+On a running system, the DBA will be the only privileged person who can shut down and startup the database.

 The DBA will create new users and manage the privileges of each user.

 He will take regular backups to ensure that data is safe.
-In case of a disaster, he will be responsible of restoring the database from backups.
+In case of a disaster, he will be responsible for restoring the database from backups.
 He will have to do monitor the space usage and do capacity planning for the database.

 He will be responsible for enforcing security policies.
 He will have to monitor database activities.
 He will have to tune the database so that it works at an acceptable speed.

 He is expected to follow the latest patches and apply them when applicable.

 Ans.
 An Oracle developer is mainly responsible for developing backend applications.
 They do data modeling according to business rules.
 The design tables, create indexes and other types of constraints.
 They are expected to know SQL and PL/SQL.
 They develop procedures using this language.